 Isn’t that easy?

 Marketing is not easy.
 And you may need to spend as much time on it as you spend on game development, if not more.
-Not only that, but your game has to be good or marketing efforts will be wasted.
+And your game has to be good or marketing efforts will be wasted.

 Not only it has to be good, it also has to be made with marketing in mind.
 That’s why you shouldn’t create games that: